kipu1231/RNN-Video-Segmentation/README.md

     bash ./get_dataset.sh
     bash get_preprocess_data.sh

-The first shell script will automatically download the dataset and store the data in a folder called `face` and the second one will save the pkl files in the respective preprocessing folders.
+The first shell script will automatically download the dataset and store the data in a folder called `vid_data` and the second one will save the pkl files in the respective preprocessing folders.

 ### Packages
 The project is done with python3.6.
 For used packages, please refer to the requirments.txt for more details.
 All packages can be installed with the following command.